hashicorp/integration-template/README.md

   - `type` (required): The component type.
 There is an enumerated list of valid components on a per-product basis that can be found in the integration config in hashicorp/integrations ([example](https://github.com/hashicorp/integrations/blob/main/waypoint/_config.hcl)).
 This value must be the slug of one of those components.
   - `name` (required): The name of your component.
   - `slug` (required): The slug of the component, used to determine the component page URL in HashiCorp Developer.

+#### Valid flags

+In the `metadata.hcl` file, you may use any of the following flags:

+- "archived": This integration is no longer maintained
+- "hcp-ready": This integration has been tested to work with HashiCorp Cloud Platform (HCP)

+Note: if you use a flag that doesn't exist in your configuration, the ingestion will fail, but because of how ingestion is performed, you will not have a failure when running the action, instead the plugin's documentation will be empty.

 ### metadata.hcl Examples